ton-community/tutorials/docs/01-wallet/mainnet-npmton.md

 Once the wallet signs and sends a transaction, we must wait until the TON blockchain validators insert this transaction into a new block.
 Since block time on TON is approx 5 seconds, it will usually take 5-10 seconds until the transaction confirms.
 Try looking for this outgoing transaction in the Tonscan explorer.

 Happy coding!

----

-*Tal is a founder of Orbs Network (https://orbs.com) and an official Ambassador of TON Blockchain.
-He's a passionate blockchain developer, open source advocate and a contributor to the TON ecosystem.
-He is also one of the main developers for TONcoin Fund (https://www.toncoin.fund).
-Follow Tal on GitHub (https://github.com/talkol) and Twitter (https://twitter.com/koltal).*